 Piracy – kicking ass on the high seas, plundering, sinking merchant ships, and then sauntering back into port to squander all your hard-earned pieces of eight on drunk syphilis-infected wenches – is one of the historical professions most widely-recognized as being totally badass.
 It’s something that basically everybody can get on board with.
 Everyone, that is, except the Spanish.

-You see, all that rape and pillage stuff is decidedly less desirable when you’re the one getting raped and pillaged, and for most of the Golden Age of Piracy it was Spain’s galleons and doubloons getting forcibly confiscated in the name of some other random European crown.
-The Spanish had done a damned impressive job of conquering a massive, formidable continent-spanning empire and milking it for enough valuable metal to give a set of gold teeth to the Martian Face, and they didn’t really appreciate a bunch of dirty gringos dishing out sail-by shootings, murdering their people and making off with all their hard-earned shit.
+(…) The Spanish had done a damned impressive job of conquering a massive, formidable continent-spanning empire and milking it for enough valuable metal to give a set of gold teeth to the Martian Face, and they didn’t really appreciate a bunch of dirty gringos dishing out sail-by shootings, murdering their people and making off with all their hard-earned shit.
 Sometimes there wasn’t much they could do about it – government-sponsored privateers (not to mention formal enemy navies) were pretty adept at taking whatever they could by force of violence and they weren’t exactly interested in going easy on the Spanish just because they’d done all the hard work of exploiting the natives for valuable resources.
 But every once in a while, a man would rise up – a guy like the insanely-hardcore one-armed, one-eyed, one-legged Admiral Don Blas de Lezo y Olavarrieta – and kick his awesome-looking peg leg so far into those buccaneers’ rectums that they’d be picking splinters out of their teeth for months.
 But Blas de Lezo was even more than that – this guy was so crotch-destroyingly awesome that not only did he whip the dicks off of the navies of four European powers and destroy squadrons of pirate ships, but he also commanded the Spanish military in the most dominant ass-pounding suffered by the British Admiralty in the 18th century.

 Blas de Lezo was born in the northeastern Spanish port town of Pasaia.
 The son of a shipmaster and one in a line of great Basque sailors, Blas grew up wandering around the docks, learning how to work on old-school sailing ships, and hanging out in super-salty dive bars listening the badass tales of adventure from grizzled old mariners.
 Looking to get involved in some of that pants-crappingly sweet adventure-ness on the Spanish Main (and hopefully to throat-punch the bitch-hole enemies of the Spanish Crown in the process), Blas enlisted in the navy as a midshipman and set sail for a lifetime of nautical awesomeness.